 After that, you may add multiple field mappings, each having a reference to LeanIX and SAP Signavio.

-In case no mappings are specified in the Edit Field Mappings dialog, the integration will synchronise the name and the description of the Fact Sheet with the Glossary Item in SAP Signavio.
+In case no mappings are specified in the Edit Field Mappings dialog, the integration will synchronise the name and the description of the Fact Sheet with the Dictionary Item in SAP Signavio.

 In the list of references to the LeanIX Fact Sheet, you will find:

 - Fields on the Fact Sheet, e.g. scalar fields (text, number...) but also single & multi-select fields